Terror attacks during Ramadan strike cities across the globe

 London

-An attack in London on Saturday night left eight people dead and least 48 others wounded.
+An attack in London on Saturday night left eight people dead and dozens more wounded.

 Three men rammed a van into pedestrians on London Bridge and went on a stabbing spree in bars and restaurants at nearby Borough Market.
 All three were shot dead by police.